France Probes 2012 Reporters Deaths In Syria As Crime Against Humanity - UrduPoint

 - 'A great step forwards' -

-The Washington Federal court, which in 2019 ordered Syria to pay $302.5 million over her death, said in its verdict that Syrian military and intelligence had tracked the broadcasts of Colvin and other journalists covering the siege of Homs to the media centre.
+The Federal court in the US capital, which in 2019 ordered Syria to pay $302.5 million over her death, said in its verdict that Syrian military and intelligence had tracked the broadcasts of Colvin and other journalists covering the siege of Homs to the media centre.

 They then targeted it in an artillery barrage that killed Colvin and Ochlik.